SudokuStudio/SudokuStudio/README.md

 ```
 This will reload on any changes in the Svelte packages: `packages/web` and `packages/board`.
 If you change other packages you'll need to run e.g. `npm run -w packages/board-utils build`
 to rebuild -- you can do this while the dev server is running.
-Some `scss` files also do not
+For unknown reasons some of the
-trigger a reload -- you may need to touch `index.scss`.
+solver web-worker files don't seem to reload properly.

 If you are using VSCode (recommended):
 * Install "Svelte for VS Code" extension.